AI Integration for E-commerce & High-Ticket Online Stores

 Where Most AI Integration Projects Quietly Break Down

 Standing up a chatbot in a sandbox is easy.
-Integrating AI into the systems your business actually runs on is where most projects collapse.
+Integrating AI into the store systems your e-commerce brand actually runs on is where most projects collapse.
 These are the six failure patterns we see most often.

-“Our team uses ChatGPT but it never sees our data.”
+“Our team uses ChatGPT but it never sees our catalog.”

-Without retrieval over your CRM, knowledge base, or order data, AI is a generic assistant.
-The value comes from grounding answers in your actual systems.
+Without retrieval over your product catalog, store policies, or order data, AI is a generic assistant.
+The value comes from grounding answers in your actual store systems.

-“The AI feature in our SaaS has 5% adoption.”
+“The AI feature in our Shopify app has 5% adoption.”

-Vendor AI features that aren't configured for your specific workflows feel generic and rarely stick.
-Custom integration into your real processes is what drives adoption.
+Off-the-shelf store-app AI features that aren't configured for your specific workflows feel generic and rarely stick.
+Custom integration into your real store processes is what drives adoption.

 “Our pilot worked.
-The integration broke our workflows.”
+The integration broke our store workflows.”

 “We can't commit because vendor lock-in scares us.”